finkusuma-dev/frontendmentor-social-links-profile/README.md

 The most wide element inside the card is the description, which occupies less than 327px-(2x24px padding).
 Setting the flex `align-items` to `center` shrinks the width of children elements to `fit-content` width.
 This behaviour is the same when the card is wrapped with a container and the container's `width` is set to `fit-content`.

-There two ways to solve this:
+There are two ways to solve this:

-1. Using `max-width`, but applying another method to center the card.
-   `margin-inline: auto` make the card center horizontally and `top: 50%; transform: translateY(-50%)` to make it center vertically.
+1. Keep using `max-width`, but applying another method to center the card.
+Set `margin-inline: auto` to make the card center horizontally and `top: 50%; transform: translateY(-50%)` to center vertically.

    ```css
    .card {